bxdoan/bxdoan/README.md

 <div align="center">

-> Happiness is not something readymade.
-It comes from your own actions.
+> Strive not to be a success, but rather to be of value.

-> — Dalai Lama —
+> — Albert Einstein —

 </div>